teohhanhui/momozor-docker-setup/README.md

-Quicksbcl Dockerfile
+docker-setup
 ====================

-This repository contains Dockerfile of Quicksbcl for Docker's automated build.
+This repository contains Dockerfiles for my programs setup.

-It is based on the repository [davazp/sbcl](https://github.com/davazp/docker-sbcl), which is augmented with [Quicklisp](http://www.quicklisp.org/).
+* sbcl-ubuntu1804 is based on the repository [davazp/sbcl](https://github.com/davazp/docker-sbcl) which is augmented with [Quicklisp](http://www.quicklisp.org/).

+* timestamp-microservice is derived from the [davazp/docker-quicksbl](https://github.com/davazp/docker-quicksbcl)

+This project is licensed under the MIT license.
+See LICENSE file for details.